[an error occurred while processing this directive] the studiotour.com - Home Page

 Gimbal

-GlamorTram (Universal Studios Hollywood) Distinctive Red/White striped tram vehicle designed specifically for the Universal Studios tour in 1964.
+GlamorTram [T] (Universal Studios Hollywood) Distinctive Red/White striped tram vehicle designed specifically for the Universal Studios tour in 1964.
 More information about GlamorTrams.

-Greenscreen See Bluescreen.
+Greenscreens See Bluescreen.

 HD